 The patient or resident suffering the death was among the class of persons for whose protection the regulation was adopted.

-If the state department meets this burden of proof, the licensee shall have the burden of proving that the licensee did what might reasonably be expected of a long-term health care facility licensee, acting under similar circumstances, to comply with the regulation.
+burden of proof, the licensee shall have the burden of proving that the licensee did what might reasonably be expected of a long-term health care facility licensee, acting under similar circumstances, to comply with the regulation.
 If the licensee sustains this burden, then the citation shall be dismissed.

 Except as provided in Section 1424.5, for each class “AA” citation within a 12-month period that has become final, the state department shall consider the suspension or revocation of the facility’s license in accordance with Section 1294.
 For a third or subsequent class “AA” citation in a facility within that 12-month period that has been sustained, the state department shall commence action to suspend or revoke the facility’s license in accordance with Section 1294.